AI-Native Interface

 Runbook automation — browse, execute with inputs, and track one run timeline.

-Runtime Hosts (5 tools)
+Runtime Hosts (9 tools)

-list_runtime_hosts, get_runtime_host_detail, discover_runtime_host, batch_add_runtime_host_instances, sync_runtime_host_sessions
+list_runtime_hosts, get_runtime_host_detail, get_runtime_host_governance_view, discover_runtime_host, batch_add_runtime_host_instances, sync_runtime_host_sessions, get_runtime_host_managed_state, list_runtime_host_managed_sessions, list_runtime_host_managed_permissions

 Tool Reference#